1. Wonderings & Questions

 3.4.
 Is the Siebert writing system an effective tool to adopt or should it be replaced, in Penobscot language revitalization efforts?

 3.5.
-Are there teaching models that can be used to meet the unique learning styles of adults and children?
+Are there teaching models that can be used to meet the unique learning styles of both adults and children?

 3.6.
 How will the Penobscot language program collaborate and integrate with the Wabanaki language program in the Indian Island School curriculum?